 The Master of Arts in Pastoral Care and Counseling (MAPCC) Clinical Track equips you to integrate theology with psychological theories to address human suffering and facilitate the healing and flourishing of persons and communities.
+Graduates of our MAPCC go on to work in a variety of settings, such as private practices, social service agencies, hospitals, and college counseling centers, while others move directly into doctoral programs.

 The Center for Religion and Psychotherapy of Chicago (CRPC) is a not-for-profit organization in Chicago offering psychotherapy and pastoral counseling for adults and adolescents, individuals and couples, since 1965.
 The program assumes that religious experience can be (and often is) a vital aspect of human development and that the study of religious experience is crucial in the process of becoming a well-developed clinician.

-Foundational Courses (15-credit hours)
+Foundational Courses (18-credit hours)

-Concentration Courses (27-credit hours)
+Concentration Courses (42-credit hours)

 The MAPCC Clinical Track fulfills the educational requirements for licensure (Licensed Professional Counselor or LPC) with the Illinois Department of Financial and Professional Regulation.
 Completion of the degree does not, however, guarantee fulfillment of educational requirements for licensure outside of Illinois.
 Students seeking licensure outside the state of Illinois should inform themselves about the curricular requirements for licensing in that state.